Not About Heroes: Past productions

 Not About Heroes had its première at the Edinburgh Festival in 1982 and won a Fringe First award.
 Directed by Eric Standidge, Sassoon was played by the author and Owen by David Learner.
 It toured and came to the King's Head, was adapted for Yorkshire TV and BBC Radio 4, and was published by Faber and Faber, all in 1983.
-A new production at the Royal National Theatre in 1986 celebrated the centenary of Sassoon's birth.
+A new production at the Royal National Theatre in 1986 celebrated the centenary of Sassoon's birth with the author again playing Sassoon and Simon Dutton playing Owen.
 A national tour took place the following year with Paul Shelley as Siegfried Sassoon and Stephen McGann as Wilfred Owen.
 In 1992, the author directed a revised text for the Citizen's, Glasgow – a production which afterwards was seen in Shrewsbury as part of the celebrations marking the centenary of Owen's birth.

 A production by Dianne Wiest at the Williamstown Theatre Festival transferred to New York City in 1985.
 Edward Herrmann and Dylan Baker both won OBIE awards.
 The 1987 Stratford Ontario production, with Nicholas Pennell and Henry Czerny, was revived the following year.
 Not About Heroes was also performed in the early 1990s at The Round House Theatre in the Maryland suburbs of Washington, D.C.

 Stephen McGann played Owen in a production at the Oxford Playhouse in 1987, opposite Paul Shelley as Sassoon.
 Jonas Armstrong played Owen in a 2000 production at the Edinburgh Fringe.